515 N Flagler Dr Ste P300, West Palm Beach FL 33401-4326

 In some states, you can set up your business as a limited liability partnership (or LLP).
 This isn’t a true LLC, in that you don’t have the same liability protection that an LLC affords you.
 However, it will give you protection against the actions of your partners.

-Partnership vs. LLC: Which will you choose?
+Partnership vs. LLC: Which Should You Choose?

 Which you’ll choose: partnership or LLC (or potentially LLP), mostly depends on whether you: